 - People were protected from the risk of abuse.
 Staff had received training on how to safeguard people. - There were policies in place for staff to follow when raising safeguarding concerns.
-The registered manager knew how to notify the local authority and CQC when concerns arose. - People and relatives told us they felt safe using the service.
-Comments included, "I am fully trusting that [relative] is in good hands."
-And, "Once we had an incident where [relative] fell just before the staff arrived so they stayed until medical help was available.
-Helping Hands offered to stay all afternoon if need be and I really can't ask for more." - The registered manager had worked with the local authority to investigate safeguarding concerns and worked with them to keep people safe.
+The registered manager knew how to notify the local authority and CQC when concerns arose. - Family members told us their relatives were safe with the care provided.
+One family member said, "I know they are safe and that is a good feeling for me." - The registered manager had worked with the relevant local authority to investigate safeguarding concerns and worked with them to keep people safe.